michael2012z/BitBible/markdown/JPS/files/Gen.md

 10. And they came to the threshing-floor of Atad, which is beyond the Jordan, and there they wailed with a very great and sore wailing; and he made a mourning for his father seven days.

-11. And when the inhabitants of the land, the Canaanites, saw the mourning in the floor of Atad, they said: 'This is a grievous mourningHeb. ebel. to the Egyptians.'
-Wherefore the name of it was called Abel-mizraim, which is beyond the Jordan.
+11. And when the inhabitants of the land, the Canaanites, saw the mourning in the floor of Atad, they said: 'This is a grievous mourning

 12. And his sons did unto him according as he commanded them.